Ph.D. Program in Management & Organizations

 M&O faculty ranked third (behind Harvard and Minnesota and tied with Rutgers) in a list of Influential Scholars in the Field of Management, ranked by the Academy of Management Perspectives.
-Six M&O faculty were listed among the 384 most influential scholars, and three faculty were listed in the top 83 who received their degrees since 1991.
+Six M&O faculty members were listed among the 384 most influential scholars, and three faculty members were listed in the top 83 who received their degrees since 1991.

 Professor Eean Crawford was awarded the 2014 Scholarly Achievement Award from the Human Resources Division of the Academy of Management.
 This award recognizes the most significant article published in the HR field and was awarded to him and his co-authors (Tim Judge, Jessica B. Rodell, Ryan L. Klinger, Lauren S. Simon) for their publication titled "Hierarchical representations of the five-factor model of personality in predicting job performance: Integrating three organizing frameworks with two theoretical perspectives” in Journal of Applied Psychology (2013) 98: 875-925.

 Professor Ken Brown was awarded the 2014 Innovative Teaching Award from the Human Resources Division of the Academy of Management.
 This award is given to an individual who has developed an innovative teaching method or disseminated a new approach in the teaching of human resource management.

 Alumnus and Professor In-Sue Oh was awarded the Early Career Achievement Award from the Human Resources Division of the Academy of Management.
 This award recognizes an early career researcher who has made distinguished contributions to the HR field.
 In-Sue Oh graduated from Iowa’s Ph.D. program in 2009 and is currently an associate professor at Temple University.
 He has more than 30 peer-reviewed publications on personality, selection, and research methods.